-E. Waiting Queue Size
+5.5 Waiting Queue Size of cuPPA-Pure

-As mentioned in Section III-C, the waiting queue size depends on p and d.
+As mentioned in Sect.
+3.3, the waiting queue size depends on p and d.
 To evaluate the impact of p and d, we ran simulations using 1280 CUDA threads (20 blocks and 64 threads per block) where each thread only executed one vertex.
 The value of p is varied from 0 to 1 with different probability values.
 We also varied the value of d from 1 to 4096 as increasing powers of 2.
-In Figure 8, we show the number of items placed in the waiting queue per vertex for different combinations of p and d.
+In Fig. 8, we show the number of items placed in the waiting queue per vertex for different combinations of p and d.
 We also added the worst case value as a line in the plot.
-As seen from the figure, in the worst case with p = 0, the maximum size of the waiting queue increases linearly with d for smaller values of d (up to 64) and afterward, it does not increase much compared to d.

-Therefore, for smaller values of d we need to have provisions for at least d items per vertex in the waiting queue.
+As seen from the figure, in the worst of Vertices case with p = 0, the maximum size of the waiting queue increases linearly with d for smaller values of d (up to 64) and afterward, it does not increase much compared to d.
+Therefore, for smaller values of d, we need to have provisions for at least d items per vertex in the waiting queue.